Summary

 - they give you a chance to ask questions or talk about any concerns you may have

-- your dentist can help prevent decay with treatments such as fluoride application and dental sealants
+- your oral health professional can help your child avoid decay with treatments such as fluoride application and dental sealants

 - children get to know the dental staff and become familiar with the process of visiting the dentist.